Appearance

 What does the medical assessment for PIP entail?

-When you claim PIP, it's very likely that you will be asked to attend a face-to-face consultation which will consider your individual circumstances across twelve activities.
+When you claim PIP, it's very likely that you will be asked to attend a consultation which will consider your individual circumstances across twelve activities.
+This consultation could be held in person, over the phone or via a video call.

 For each activity, there are different descriptors which describe a person's ability to do something.
 Each of these descriptors has a score associated with it and you will score points based on the descriptors that apply to you.